-City of Syracuse Water
+Syracuse Department of Water

 The City of Syracuse oversees the distribution of water from Skaneateles Lake to supply the needs of the city.
+During 2019, the total amount of water entering the City of Syracuse water system was 12.778 billion gallons per year, all from Skaneateles Lake.
+Water flows through three conduits that run from Skaneateles Lake to Syracuse.
+The first was laid in 1894, the third in 1927.

-In 2015, approximately 1.13 million gallons per day or 2.9 percent of OCWA's water came from Skaneateles Lake water purchased from the City of Syracuse Water Department through various supply connections.
-City water lines distribute water from Skaneateles Lake to the village of Skaneateles and several water districts in the town of Skaneateles, a few customers in the villages of Elbridge and Jordan, the city of Syracuse, parts of DeWitt, and two districts in the town of Onondaga.
+City water lines distribute water from Skaneateles Lake to the village of Skaneateles and several water districts in the town of Skaneateles, a few customers in the villages of Elbridge and Jordan, the City of Syracuse, parts of DeWitt, and two districts in the town of Onondaga.
 The water supplied to these last two districts is water supplied by OCWA from Lake Ontario.
-The OCWA is now responsible for treating water from Lake Ontario.
-In 2015, approximately 18.2 million gallons per day or 50 percent of OCWA's water came from Lake Ontario.